tweag/jupyenv/README.md

   jupyter.env
 ```

+JupyterLab can be started from the same folder with `nix-shell --command
-and run `nix-shell --command "jupyter lab"`.
-This can take a while, especially
+"jupyter lab"`.
+This can take a while, especially when it is run for the first
-when it is run for the first time because all dependencies of jupyter-lab have
+time because all dependencies of jupyter-lab have to be installed.
+Subsequent
-to be installed.
-Subsequent runs should be much faster, even when some packages
-or kernels are changed.
+runs should be much faster, even when some packages or kernels are changed.

 ## Adding extensions

+When a new extension is installed by JupyterLab, it runs the yarn solver that
-JupyterLab uses a solver that determines which the precise versions of the
+determines the precise versions of the jupyterlab core modules, extensions, and
-jupyterlab core modules and the extensions that are used.
-This process is
-and impure process and difficult to integrate directly in Nix.
-We have setup
+all of their dependencies.
+This resolver process is difficult to do directly in
-two methods to overcome this problem:
+Nix.
+We therefore use the JupyterLab build system to prebuild a custom
+JupyterLab version with extensions that can then be passed to the
+`jupyterlabWith` function:

-The first it to prebuild the JupyterLab app into a folder using the
+The first possibility is to use the `generate-jupyterlab-directory.sh` script:
-`generate-jupyterlab-directory.sh` script:

 ``` bash
 $ generate-jupyterlab-directory.sh [EXTENSIONS]
 $ generate-jupyterlab-directory.sh jupyterlab-ihaskell jupyterlab_bokeh
 ```

-It will generate a `jupyterlab` directory that with a compiled jupyterlab app
+It will build JupyterLab with extensions into a `jupyterlab` directory folder
-with the right extensions on it.
-This custom jupyterlab folder can then be
-passed to `jupyterWith` with:
+that can then be passed to `jupyterWith` with:

 ``` nix
     jupyterlabWith {